 From the parking area on 89, pick up the trail on the opposite side of the road that leads slightly left, and up.
 After a little ways, the trail will begin switch-backing.
 Later it will come upon a long steep talus field.
 Climb most of it, the Luther Rock will be up and just to the right, the left half Distillery Wall is directly facing the talus field.
 When you're about as high as the rock, a faint trail will leave the right side of the talus field.
 Follow this and it will lead you directly to the base of the rock.The bolted route just left of the right-facing ramp is Five Nine.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Distillery Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Distillery Wall:

 Featured Route For Distillery Wall